Short Sleeve 1/4 Zip Pullovers: Zip Polo, Golf Layer or Niche Style?

 That last point matters more than it sounds.

 In sampling, this silhouette usually starts drifting the moment the team avoids the knit-versus-woven decision.
-Once that stays unresolved, the collar, hem, sleeve shape, and naming all start pulling in different directions.
+Once that stays unresolved, the collar, hem, sleeve shape, pocket design, and product name all start pulling in different directions.

 This category is won or lost on practical choices.